semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 To run API DefectDojo operations such as GET, POST, and DELETE, an API token is necessary.
 To get it, follow the [API guide](https://documentation.defectdojo.com/integrations/api-v2-docs/).

-* Once got it, in your system, usually in your CI environment, declare the environment variable `DEFECT_DOJO_API_TOKEN`
+Once you have a token, store it as an environment variable named `DEFECT_DOJO_API_TOKEN`:
 ```bash
 export DEFECT_DOJO_API_TOKEN=[YOUR_DEFECT_DOJO_TOKEN]
 ```